feltcoop/felt-mockup/src/project/deploy/README.md

 To build & deploy from your local machine, follow the [setup](../setup) instructions then:

 1. copy src/project/deploy/pm2-app.json to /var/www/felt.dev
-2. run `npm run build` to create the build
+2. run `gro build` to create the build
 3. run `npm run deploy` to copy the build /var/www/felt.dev/dist

 ```bash